inflearn logo

 These criteria

-apply to all types of writing.
+apply to all types of writing in common.

 After reading the text